oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_email.md

 **Expected Result:**
 - The system accepts the email address
-- A confirmation email is sent
+- A confirmation email is sent to the provided email
 - User proceeds to the next step or sees a confirmation message

 ---